GDPR as an Instance of Neoliberal Governmentality

 As a conclusion, with the arrival of the GDPR as the ‘gold standard’ of data protection, nothing has really changed with respect to the use of private data: the number of subscribers to different platforms and services, not only did not diminish, but continued to grow at the same rate.
 The same applies to profits generated by firms that use personal data.
 The only thing that has changed is that now these activities, – once the user clicked on the ‘Accept’ button – acquire a legal status.
 It might sound too harsh but for firms that use personal data for business purposes this arrangement is ideal.

-* Dr. Ivan Manokha teaches International Relations & Diplomacy at The Global American University, Schiller in Paris.
+* Dr. Ivan Manokha teaches International Relations & Diplomacy at Schiller International University, Schiller in Paris.
 In his research, he investigates the relationship between neoliberal governmentality and individual rights, and more recently he has worked on the implications of new technologies of surveillance and data collection and processing for human rights.
 His most recent publications focus on self-censorship and self-discipline in the context of digital surveillance, as well as on the transformation of personal data into a commodity that is being used to generate profits by different actors operating in the global data economy.

 This event was convened by Dr. Myriam Benraad, Global Academic Chair in International Relations & Diplomacy at Schiller International University.